jameshfisher/jameshfisher.com/_posts/2018-03-02-how-does-network-address-translation-work.md

 ---
-title: "How does network address translation work?"
+title: How does network address translation work?
-tags: ["programming", "networking"]
+tags:
+  - programming
+  - networking
 ---

 I have a laptop in front of me